JeetNarayanChakraborty/PVault/README.md

 - **View Stored Passwords**: Access the 'View Passwords' section to see all your stored credentials.
 - **Delete a Password**: In the 'View Passwords' section, select the password you wish to delete and confirm your action.
 - **Restore Deleted Password**: Recover accidentally deleted passwords from the restore section.
+- **Get Password Insights**: Use the Password Insight feature to receive AI-generated analysis of your password’s strength, common patterns, and breach history via Have I Been Pwned.

 ## Scalability & Resiliency Enhancements